6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Introduction

-The major contributions of this work are as follows: \begin{itemize} \item We present a DRL-based algorithm for the implementation of Fresnel-zone 3D beamfocusing for planar PM arrays.
+\item To build the whole SBF hardware and software structure for the ELPMs, first we present the core unit consisting of a PM planar subarray and a DRL-based algorithm for the implementation of Fresnel-zone 3D beamfocusing.
 The corresponding optimizer agent is proposed to work based on a \textit{revised} version of the twin-delayed deep deterministic policy gradient (\textbf{TD3}) DRL mechanism.
 To find the optimal \textit{quantized} beamforming vector, we have added a quantizer as well as a $k$-nearest-neighbor ($k$nn) searching mechanism to the standard TD3-DRL structure.
 The proposed $k$nn algorithm obtains the optimal candidates in a fast manner for $r$-bit uniform quantizers.
 This is different from traditional $k$nn algorithms which generally obtain non-exact approximations due to searching in only a random subset of the action space.
 The numerical results demonstrate the superior performance of the proposed scheme in comparison with the preceding conventional deep deterministic policy gradient (DDPG) DRL version.